neryaelul/Web-Servers-Monitoring-System/README.md

 ```
 You can also edit the message API App error and more!

-For cron-jobs, AutomatedWorker App I use the shell script for my comment,
+For cron-jobs, AutomatedWorker App I use the shell script for my commend,
 In Aapanel just go to Cron -> Add Cron Job -> select shell script and run it every Minute
 ```
 php /www/wwwroot/bylith.nerya.services/index.php /AutomatedWorker/v1.0